xuanvu57/baseArch/BaseArch.Infrastructures/BaseArch.Infrastructure.Serilog/ReadMe.md

 ```

 ***Note:***

-> **Do not** log with the string interpolation because it will not create the property is unable to filter your logs
+> DO NOT log with the string interpolation because it will not create the property is unable to filter your logs

 ```
 // Do not
 logger.LogInformation($"Request from client is {Request.Path}");
 ```

 ## Log with object, it will create log's fields as the Class or Record's properties

 ```
 record RequestLog(string Method, string Path);